nebulab/playbook/source/work-fundamentals/effective-meetings.html.md

    communication encourages deep reflection, it also comes with a longer feedback loop.
 If your goal is to collect feedback, resolve conflicts, reach a conclusion and move forward, a meeting may actually work better than a Slack thread.
-2. **You want to maintain emotional context.** Sensitive conversations are best held face to face: you can't fire someone through Slack—well, you _could,_ but that would tell a lot about your EI.
-This also applies to other high-stakes conversations.
+2. **You want to maintain emotional context.** Sensitive matters are best discussed face to face: it's tough to have high-stakes conversations over Slack.
 Make sure you're accounting for the emotional component of your message when picking its medium.
-3. **You're interacting with "foreign" stakeholders.** In an ideal world, everyone would be an async fanboy, but that's not the world we live in.
+5. **You're interacting with "foreign" stakeholders.** In an ideal world, everyone would be an async fanboy, but that's not the world we live in.
 If you need to have a conversation with someone you've never met before, they are very likely to prefer a Zoom call over a Google Doc.
 Within reason, try to be flexible and pragmatic in such situations.